 I’ve been looking into sunscreens for the last couple of weeks and it’s clear that they’re all over the map when it comes to safety and price.
-Sunscreen can be hyper confusing – too bad, since all green families deserve safe affordable sunscreen.
+It’s really too bad that sunscreen choices can be hyper confusing because all green families deserve safe affordable sunscreen.
 That said, I’ve narrowed down the best safe sunscreen options for all families, in spite of your budget constraints.

 Coppertone Kids Pure & Simple Lotion SPF 50 is this year’s lowest priced safest sunscreen and my 2012 pick for green families on a budget.
-Not only a safer choice, this sunscreen is perfectly realistic when it comes to price.
+Not only a safer choice, this sunscreen is realistic when it comes to pricing.

 Best of all, at just $0.70 per oz, a family of four can sunscreen themselves up safely and for an excellent low price – just $1,120 per year or $93 a month for four people (2 adults and 2 kids).
 If you look for sales to get the best deal, try to score some coupons and stock up when it is on sale, you should be able to get this sunscreen at $0.70 per oz. (or even less) year-round.

 On a personal note: We have actually tried this sunscreen at my house, and although it rubs in a bit white (keep rubbing) – we like it and no burns.

 Inactive Ingredients: Water, Propylene Glycol, C12 15 Alkyl Benzoate, Neopentyl Glycol Diheptanoate, Cyclopentasiloxane, Cetyl/PEG/PPG 10/1 Dimethicone, PEG 12 Dimethicone Crosspolymer, Triethoxycaprylylsilane, Aloe Vera (Aloe Barbadensis) Leaf Juice, Ethyhexyl Palmitate, Diazolidinyl Urea, Methylparaben, Propylparaben, Sodium Chloride